adityayavagal/CI-CD-Server-Setup/Nexus Repository Installation.md

 ```
 #### Password will be stored in \<nexusDir>/sonatype-work/nexus3/admin.password copy its contents in password file and you will be logged in

-**Note:** For tutorials related to nexus repository follow this [link](https://help.sonatype.com/learning/repository-manager-3/first-time-installation-and-setup)..
+**Note:** For tutorials related to nexus repository follow this [link](https://help.sonatype.com/learning/repository-manager-3/first-time-installation-and-setup)
-For Nuget repository management follow this [link](https://help.sonatype.com/repomanager3/formats/nuget-repositories)..
+\For Nuget repository management follow this [link](https://help.sonatype.com/repomanager3/formats/nuget-repositories)
-For any further doubts or research read the [documentation](https://help.sonatype.com/repomanager3)..
+\For any further doubts or research read the [documentation](https://help.sonatype.com/repomanager3)